 OH 752

-Lillian Peay, a native of Columbia, SC, earned her B.S. degree in Exercise Science from Winthrop University in 2021.
-She currently works in the personal fitness industry and plans to attend graduate school to study physical therapy.
+Lillian Peay, a native of Columbia, South Carolina, earned a Bachelor of Science degree in Exercise Science from Winthrop University in 2021.
+She works in the personal fitness industry and plans to pursue graduate studies in physical therapy.